-It is recommendable that all prospective students to visit Santa Ana Beauty College and meet with the admissions representative to discuss their personal goals, education and career plans.
-During the visit, student will have an opportunity to tour the school and get an overview of the programs, cost and duration of each program, and various options available.
-Student will also meet with faculty and other students and their questions will be answered by a school representative.
+It is recommendable that all prospective students visit Santa Ana Beauty College and meet with the admissions representative to discuss their personal goals, education, and career plans.
+During the visit, students can tour the school and get an overview of the programs, the cost and duration of each program, and various options available.
+Students will also meet with faculty and other students and their questions will be answered by a school representative.
 The school does not discriminate in its employment, admission, instruction, or graduation policies on the basis of sex, age, race, color, religion, or ethnic origin nor does it recruit students already attending or admitted to another school offering similar programs of study.